 8. Go with an animated explainer video instead of filming

 If the thought of figuring out cameras and lighting and audio is starting to stress you out, another great way to get the video you need on a budget is to have an animated explainer video produced.
 While this format is more often associated with presentations, it’s also becoming more commonly used to produce 30 and 60-second commercials.
 You can find companies all over the world willing to produce high-quality explainer videos for as low as a few hundred dollars.
-Personally, I find that spending several thousand is the sweet spot, however, which is still pretty cheap if you consider all the costs that can go into filming a traditional video.

 9. Hire a good editor